mzeren-vmw/armatures/arm-15.agent_kerberos/index.md

 ### Puppet Master Enhancements ###

-Two Puppet master enhancemnts are required: changes to the `Network::Http::Rack` module to support the `REMOTE_USER` environment variable, and adding a hostname lookup facility.
+Two Puppet master enhancements are required: changes to the `Network::Http::Rack` module to support the `REMOTE_USER` environment variable, and adding a hostname look up facility.

 #### REMOTE_USER Support ####

 `Network::Http::Rack#extract_client_info` extracts authentication information from incoming requests.
-It looks at the `HTTP_X_CLIENT_DN`, `HTTP_X_CLIENT_VERIFY`, and uses them to determin a "`:node`" name and an "`:authenticated`" boolean value.
-The existing behavior for SSL based authentication remains unchanged.
-When SSL cannot authenticate the client the master checks the `REMOTE_USER` to see if it can be used to authenticate the client and provide a hostname.
-If successful it considers the client as authenticated and uses the hostname as the `:node`.
+It looks at the `HTTP_X_CLIENT_DN` and `HTTP_X_CLIENT_VERIFY` environment variables and uses them to deter min a "`:node`" name and an "`:authenticated`" boolean value.
+The existing behavior for client certificate authentication remains unchanged.
+When certificate authentication fails the master newly checks the `REMOTE_USER` environment variable to authenticate the agent.
+If it can look up a hostname based on the value of `REMOTE_USER` then it uses the hostname as `:node` and sets `'authenticated` to `true`.

 The following table summarizes the possible input states and their corresponding results.
-(State names are for this document only and are not part of the implementation.)
+(The state names below are for this document only and are not part of the implementation.)

 STATE             | DN             | VERIFY  | REMOTE_USER     | :node          | :authenticated
 ------------------|----------------|---------|-----------------|----------------|---------------